All Episodes

 Yeah, I think it's exactly right.

-And I think uh just as a final point I want to make, you know, Elon Musk has talked about X the uh becoming the everything app multiple times.
+You know, Elon Musk has talked about X becoming the everything app multiple times.

-And specifically what he's talked about is X becoming a preeminent financial services company, a payment company to where you know um you can send people payments similar to how you do it on Venmo or Cash App.
+And specifically, what he's talked about is X becoming like a preeminent financial services company, a payment company to where, you know, you can send people payments similar to how you do it on Venmo or Cash App.

-He's also talking about X becoming uh you know a primary cell phone provider, a couple you know, a an actual real competitor, something like an iPhone.
+He's also talking about X becoming a primary cell phone provider, an actual real competitor to something like an iPhone.

-And if you are going to be pursuing those kind of monopolistic uh sort of things that he is, then you have to have transparency, especially if you know people are gonna be using this service uh as something like a bank.
+And if you are going to be pursuing those kind of monopolistic sort of things that he is, then you have to have transparency, especially if people are going to be using this service as something like a bank.

-Well, you know, technically, if you make over $600 from Twitter from X, you are a 1099 contracted employee.
+Well, technically, if you make over $600 from Twitter, from X, you are a 1099 contracted employee.

-So like we have to basically demand is that per is that per payout or per year?
+So like we have to basically demand is that per payout or per year?

-No, uh I believe that's per year from my prior experience as a business owner.
+No, I believe that's per year from my prior experience as a business owner.

-I mean, yeah, if you well, because what happens is, and this is what happens also on platforms like PayPal and things like that, if you make over $600 over the course of the year, they send you a 1099 K. So, yeah, they absolutely wonder if X is gonna do that.
+I mean, yeah, if you, well, because what happens is, and this is what happens also on platforms like PayPal and things like that.

 I mean, I don't think they have a choice.